WaviestBalloon/github-pfp/README.md

 ## <img src="https://gitpfp.wav.blue/pfp?mag=0.2&name=usage"> Usage
 Go to the root of the server (default: `localhost:3000`) for usage instructions after running the server

+Just using `/pfp` (like: http://gitpfp.wav.blue/pfp ) without any parameters will generate a random string with 60 `wh` (6 pixels across and down) and 10 magnification

 - `name` - The text to base the profile picture on
 - `mag` - Image magnification of the output image
 - `wh` - Width and Height value of the output image